Last week Merkel leaned left and it worked. Truth be told, she had to.

 Tit for tat.
 This ought to be fun.

 These storm clouds have been gathering on the horizon for some time as long-time readers know.

 But consider this.
-Already U.S. lawmakers have proposed stiffer sanctions on energy companies that do business with Russia, which, I dare say, puts Germany in quite the difficult spot.
+Already U.S. lawmakers have proposed stiffer sanctions on energy companies that do business with Russia, which, I dare say, puts Germany in quite a difficult spot.